luuimora/hostsidian/README.md

 It'll work if you put all your files into one directory (also the pics).

 If you somehow found this helpful, enjoy.

+Project structure:

+1. predicates.lisp contains predicates used in project
+2. inline-walker.lisp contains a huge walker function that converts elements that are not blocks
+3. block-walker.lisp contains a huge walker function that converts elements that are blocks into AST
+4. renderer-ast.lisp contains a huge walker function that converts AST into HTML
+5. functions.lisp contains functions that are hanging in the air (mostly block proccessing stuff)
+6. main.lisp contains a main function
+7. package.lisp declares a package :websidian
+8. websidian.asd contains an asdf system definition